chrishulbert/gondola/README.md

 * Silent - my old media center spins its fans all day - this one won't, as most SBC's have no fan.
 * Simple - therefore, hopefully more reliable than the other common alternatives.
 * Seekable - because it pre-processes your media into HLS, which makes individual files for every few seconds, your media seeks perfectly (important for kids!).
+* Just drop your eg VOB files into a 'New' folder using eg [ForkLift](http://www.binarynights.com/Forklift/), and it'll wait until transfer has complete to begin importing it automatically.

 ## Drawbacks